 The Dungeons and Dragons 5e core books, the Player’s Handbook, the Monster Manual, and the Dungeon Masters Guide have been out for almost 4 years now.
-Since the release of 5e, Wizards of the Coast has released 15 total books.
-Mordenkainen’s Tome of Foes is the newest which will be arriving in May.
+Since the release of 5e, Wizards of the Coast has released 16 total books with 2 more on the way this year.
 That’s a lot of books.
 They all cost about $30-$60 each.
 That’s expensive for a new player or DM!
 So, what D&D 5e book should I buy?
 Are there any “must-have” book(s) in order to play?

 I’m going to tackle this problem by suggesting that there is a certain order in which I believe these books are best to be purchased in.
 In this post, I have separated the books into 5 Tiers.
 Start with Tier 1 and purchase the books that interest you.
 From there move down to the next section the next time you want to buy a new book.